 There's more risk for Freeport-McMoRan than for Newmont Mining

-Thus, Indonesian assets are extremely valuable for Freeport-McMoRan.
+Obviously, Indonesian assets are extremely valuable for Freeport-McMoRan.
 For Newmont Mining, the country is less important.
-Newmont Mining gets the majority of its revenue from Australia and the U.S. The share of Indonesia in Newmont's revenue mix declined from 15% in 2011 to just 6% in 2013.
+Newmont Mining gets the majority of its revenue from Australia and the U.S. Indonesia's share of Newmont's revenue mix declined from 15% in 2011 to just 6% in 2013.
 That's why Newmont Mining could afford a harder approach in the Indonesian crisis – the company has less to lose than Freeport-McMoRan.

 After 2016, Freeport-McMoRan will transition the mine to underground operations.
-Sure, the transition requires additional investment.
+This transition will require additional investment.
 Prior to this transition, Freeport-McMoRan expects to grow copper sales from 4.3 billion pounds in 2014 to as much as 5.7 billion pounds in 2016.
-Surely, the undertaking of big projects needs good relations with local authorities.
-Rio Tinto is also interested in a solution to this problem, as the company has rights for 40% of total production from the mine starting after 2021.
-With all that in mind, Freeport-McMoRan is trying to be delicate and not make rough moves like Newmont Mining.
+Rio Tinto is also interested in the solution to this problem, as the company has rights for 40% of total production from the mine starting after 2021.
+With all that in mind, Freeport-McMoRan is trying to be delicate and does not make rough moves like Newmont Mining.
+The undertaking of big projects needs good relations with local authorities.

-Yet, the stance that the Indonesian government has taken has not been very constructive.
-The country wants to force miners to build smelters with Indonesia, but doesn't provide positive incentives to do that.
+The stance that Indonesian government has taken has not been very constructive, however.
+The country wants to force miners to build smelters within Indonesia, but as yet it does not provide positive incentives to do that.
 The copper concentrate export tax, together with proposed submissions of cash deposits for the smelters, does not paint a good picture for investment in the country.

 Interestingly, Newmont Mining's move clearly benefits Freeport-McMoRan.
-With the help of Newmont Mining, Freeport-McMoRan could see whether the government could be pushed to amicable solution with the help of rough methods.
+With the help of Newmont Mining, Freeport-McMoRan could see whether the government can be pushed to find an amicable solution through the use of rougher methods.
 How rough are Newmont Mining's methods?
-The company has placed 3,200 workers on leave with reduced pay on June 6.
-That's the number of people to be reckoned with, keeping in mind Indonesian presidential elections that will take place in July.
+The company placed 3,200 workers on leave with reduced pay on June 6.
+That's a good number of people to be reckoned with, keeping in mind that Indonesian presidential elections will take place in July.

-Newmont Mining's decision is likely to put pressure on government officials to reach an acceptable solution as soon as possible.
-Until then, it's clear that both Freeport-McMoRan's and Newmont Mining's full-year sales targets are under question.
+Newmont Mining's decision to suspend copper production in Indonesia is likely to put pressure on government officials to reach an acceptable solution as soon as possible.
+Until then, it's clear that both Freeport-McMoRan's and Newmont Mining's full-year sales targets are in question.
 Most likely, both companies will issue revised estimates when they report their second quarter earnings.